GeorgyFirsov/Decrypt/README.md

 values as a basis.

 What about classification based on vectorization of words.
 Here we represent words as 26-dimensional vectors.
 For basis we use separate letters
-(for more information look to full research results).
+(for more information look to full research [results][]).
 It is possible, because in general encrypted sets don't intersect strongly.
 So...
 It is a reason why you can successfully build build your own classifier based on vectorized words.

 #### Credits

-- List of english words was taken from here: https://github.com/dwyl/english-words
+- List of english words was taken from [here][words].